ckaestne/modernpassing/src/5d-moving.md

 </sync-group>

+**Four-handed siteswap feeds.** Rotating feeds on four-handed siteswaps are not common and usually very challenging since it requires changing between straight and crossing passes and account for the half-beat timing difference between the two sides.
+To make this work, the common trick is that the feeder throws straight single passes to feedee B (who will walk next) and crossing single passes to feedee C, and feedee B responds with crossing single passes and feedee C with straight single passes.
+When walking passer B throws an extra fast self (where there is technically only half a beat) and maintains the crossing passes with the previous feeder, but starts throwing straight passes to the other feedee. **[TODO: finalize and example]**

-**Other feeds.** Generally any feed can be turned into a rotating feed if there are enough selfs to walk across. **[TODO: one more example]**
+**Other feeds.** Generally any feed can be turned into a rotating feed if there are enough selfs to walk across.

-It is also possible that multiple passers walk in one sequence (as already shown in the rotating pure pass-pass-self feed above).
-Here is another example of a very short pattern (the base pattern for [MiniEd]()), with a lot of walking on right-handed three-counts:
+It is also possible that multiple passers walk before the pattern repeats (as ain the rotating pure pass-pass-self feed above).
+Here is an example of a very short pattern (the base pattern for [MiniEd]()), with a lot of walking on right-handed three-counts:

 <sync-group>